-Social Science Research Coordinator🔍School of Medicine, Stanford, California, United States📁Research📅Aug 31, 2020 Post Date📅87181 Requisition #Stanford University is seeking a Social Science Research Coordinator to perform administrative and operational duties to support research in the Department of Genetics, applying basic knowledge and understanding of scientific theory and working directly with research participants as well as a team of researchers.
-Work under the direction and supervision of the principal investigator and/or study coordinator.Duties include:
+The Division of General Pediatrics at Stanford University is seeking a Social Science Research Coordinator to perform administrative and operational duties to support research or develop public programs and policies, applying basic knowledge and understanding of scientific theory.
+Work under the direction and supervision of the principal investigator and/or study coordinator/supervisor.Duties include:

 - Prepare correspondence, documents and reports.

-- Maintain and file form and documents, including consent forms and master subject logs.
+- Maintain and file forms and documents, including consent forms and master subject logs.

 - Assist with the screening, recruiting, and obtaining consent of study participants.
 Perform telephone or in-person interviews to gather data, as needed.
 Schedule and/or call subjects for appointments.

 - Prepare, distribute, administer and process questionnaires and tests, score test measurements and questionnaires, and code data for computer entry.
 Perform quantitative review of forms, tests, and other measurements for completeness and accuracy.

 - Type, edit and organize data.
 Prepare data for input into statistical databases.

 - Apply formulas and calculations to research data using basic statistical programs.
 Review and verify accuracy of database information and assist in making necessary corrections according to specific guidelines.

 - Process study compensation payments and thank you letters to subjects upon completion of trial activities.
 Assist with post- study activities, as needed.

 * - Other duties may also be assigned DESIRED QUALIFICATIONS:EDUCATION & EXPERIENCE (REQUIRED):